2014 Genealogical Workshops

 All events are free and held from 12:00 to 2:00

 Have you ever wondered about the history of your ancestors?
 Or perhaps heard family stories of those that came before you and wanted to know more?
-Avid Genealogist Allen McClain will give a presentation on "Beginning Genealogy".
+Avid Genealogist Allen McClain will give a presentation on “Beginning Genealogy”.
 This presentation will give you the foundation and resources to get you off to a solid start.
-Though this presentation will be geared towards African American research for beginners, genealogists at any level and any research interest are welcome to attend.
+Though this presentation will be geared towards beginners in African American research, genealogists at any level and any research interest are welcome to attend.

 National Archives at Philadelphia

 Our entrance is on Chestnut Street between 9th and 10th streets.

 Valid official identification, such as a driver's license or passport, is required for entrance.